ooo-dev-code/Full-Stack/MySQL/README.md

-Full-Stack ( MySQL stack )
+Full-Stack ( SQL stacks )

-This is a list of all my full stacks projects with the MySQL, Express, React, NodeJS stack
+This is a list of all my full stacks projects with the MySQL / PostgreSQL, Express, React, NodeJS stack.